amstevenson/file-frontend/README.md

 # file-frontend

-A micro-service that acts as a frontend for functionality revolving around uploading files to file hosting providers.
+A micro-service that acts as a frontend for functionality revolving around uploading files to Google Drive.
+Both this service and file-api need to be running in order to achieve this.

-The main reason this is here however is to allow me to integrate it with docker on a virtual machine.
-More practice than anything else.

-Haven't put too many hours into this so far, but hopefully will add the functionality
+If you are going to make use of this project, you will need to follow the steps related to setting up a Google Drive Api project (https://developers.google.com/drive/v3/web/quickstart/python).
+The secret file will need to be placed in the main directory of file-api.

 ## Running